This is the first in a seven-part series about selling technology and software into the financial markets sector.

 Selling technology and software into the financial markets sector is a challenging proposition.
 Sales cycles can be lengthy, running from months to years in some cases.
 The technology is complex.
 Decision-makers can be spread across the globe.
 The regulatory environment is constantly changing.
 And changes in key personnel and organizational structures occur regularly, particularly when acquisitions and mergers take place.

-In such a dynamic environment, what are the best marketing and sales practices that firms can adopt in order to increase their chances of success?
+In such a dynamic environment, what are the best marketing and sales practices that firms can adopt in order to increase their chances of strategic success?

 In this seven-part blog series, we discuss with industry leaders how selling high-value solutions to a small, finite group of potential customers requires a fundamentally different sales, marketing and lead nurturing approach to selling lower value solutions to a larger pool of customers.

 This first blog features Colin Slight of The Realization Group, Matthew Cheung of ipushpull, Debbie Brown of Broadridge Financial Solutions, Carl Rogers of Finceler8, Alastair Rutherford of Ascendant Strategy and James Hounslow of Harrington Starr, discussing the need for persistent market communication.

 Since the global pandemic, the sales and marketing landscape has changed considerably across every B2B sector.
 With trade shows and conferences no longer viable under lockdown, and with face-to-face contact severely limited, it has become more important than ever for firms to get the right message out to the right target audience by utilising appropriate social and digital channels.
 For firms selling software and technology into the constantly evolving financial markets sector, this is particularly crucial.